-- The market price of our common stock is volatile, which could result in substantial losses for investors. - If securities analysts do not publish research or reports about our business, or if they publish adverse or misleading research or reports, regarding us, our business or our market, our stock price and trading volume could decline. - We have identified material weaknesses in our internal control over financial reporting.
-If our remediation of the material weaknesses is not effective, we may not be able to accurately or timely report our financial condition or results of operations.
+- The market price of our common stock is volatile, which could result in substantial losses for investors. - If securities analysts do not publish research or reports about our business, or if they publish adverse reports regarding us, our stock price and trading volume could decline.

-- Delaware law and provisions in our charter documents might discourage, delay or prevent a change in control of our company or changes in our management and, therefore, depress the market price of our common stock. - Our amended and restated bylaws provides exclusive forums for disputes between us and our stockholders, which could limit our stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or employees.

-Risks Related to our Financial Position and Need for Additional Capital

-We are very early in our development efforts, have a limited operating history, have not initiated or completed any clinical trials, have no products approved for commercial sale and have not generated any revenue, which may make it difficult for investors to evaluate our current business and likelihood of success and viability.
+- · If our remediation of a material weakness that we identified in our internal control over financial reporting is not effective, we may not be able to accurately or timely report our financial condition or results of operations. - Delaware law and provisions in our charter documents might prevent a change in control of our company or changes in our management, depressing the market price of our common stock.
+Our charter documents provide exclusive forums for disputes between us and our stockholders, limiting their ability to obtain a favorable judicial forum. - We are very early in our development efforts, have a limited operating history, have limited experience initiating and have not completed any clinical trials, have no products approved for commercial sale and have not generated any revenue, which may make it difficult for investors to evaluate our current business and likelihood of success and viability.

-We are a preclinical-stage biopharmaceutical company with a limited operating history upon which investors can evaluate our business and prospects.
-We commenced operations in January 2018, have never initiated or completed any clinical trials, have no products approved for commercial sale and have never generated any revenue.
+We recently became a clinical-stage biopharmaceutical company and have a limited operating history upon which investors can evaluate our business and prospects.
+We commenced operations in January 2018, initiated our Phase 1 clinical trial for KIN-2787 in May 2021, commenced dosing KIN-2787 in humans in the second half of 2021, and recently initiated our Phase 1 clinical trial for KIN-3248.
+However, we have never completed any clinical trials, have no products approved for commercial sale and have never generated any revenue.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-To date, we have devoted substantially all of our resources to research and development activities, including with respect to our Rapidly Accelerated Fibrosarcoma (RAF) inhibitor and Fibroblast Growth Factor Receptors (FGFR) inhibitor programs and our CDK12 and other research programs, business planning, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these operations.
+To date, we have devoted substantially all of our resources to research and development activities, including with respect to our Rapidly Accelerated Fibrosarcoma (RAF) inhibitor and Fibrobalts Growth Factor Receptors (FGFR) inhibitor programs and our CDK12 and other research programs, business planning, establishing and maintaining our intellectual property portfolio, hiring personnel, raising capital and providing general and administrative support for these operations.

-We have not yet demonstrated our ability to successfully initiate and complete any clinical trials, obtain marketing approvals, manufacture a commercial-scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+We have limited experience initiating clinical trials and have not yet demonstrated our ability to successfully complete a clinical trial, obtain marketing approvals, manufacture a commercial-scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 As a result, it may be more difficult for investors or others to accurately predict our likelihood of success and viability than it could be if we had a longer operating history.